MagpieBridge/InferIDE/README.md

   ```
 * Windows
   - Infer does not run natively on windows, but you can use [docker](https://docs.docker.com/docker-for-windows/install/)
+* Docker
+  - If Docker is installed and infer is not found on the system, InferIDE will use docker to start a container that has infer installed
+  - By default, InferIDE will use the docker image [jonasmanuel/inferdocker](https://hub.docker.com/r/jonasmanuel/inferdocker) from dockerhub.
+It is built from the (dockerfile)[inferdocker/Dockerfile] in this repository
+  - If you want to use your own image you can supply the image using the command line option -i <dockerImage>
+  - if the image is not yet installed on your system, docker will pull it on the first run

 ## Use InferIDE in VS Code